wkndavid/replace_shp_xlsx_csv_geo/README.md

 # README
 # Install python && pip (package installer python) or use venv enviroment
 #
-# Clone the project in your machine,
+# Clone the project in your machine
 # Copy the command below and paste in any cli:
 #
 # git clone 'https://github.com/wkndavid/replace_shp_xlsx_csv_geo'